Skip to main content Go to home page

 Participants are only required to proceed with an increase in the loan if it would result in a payment that reduces the States interest by at least 5 percentage points and is $10,000 or more.
 Lenders are not obliged to approve any increase in the loan amount unless it meets standard serviceability assessments.
 Lenders will need to notify the participant(s) in writing if a loan application is not approved so the participant can confirm this with the SRO.

-If an increase in the loan amount is not approved, the participant must continue to try their best to increase their loan amount with a panel lender, reporting back to the SRO on their progress every six months.
+If an increase in the loan amount is not approved, the participant must continue to try their best to increase their loan amount with a panel lender, reporting back to the SRO on their progress every 6 months.

 The process to calculate the reduction in the Homebuyer Fund’s interest is the same as for voluntary payments.